mmistakes/minimal-mistakes/_drafts/2023-06-30-kotlin-context-receivers.md

 jobJsonScope.printAsJson(JOBS_DATABASE.values.toList())
 ```

 Yuppy!
 We solved the first and the problems.
 What about having more than one context for our function?
 Fortunately, we can do it.
 In fact, the `context` keyword takes an array of types as arguments.
-For example, we can define a `printAsJson` function that takes a `JsonScope` and a `Logger` as context receivers, and uses the methods of both:
+For example, we can define a `printAsJson` function that takes a `JsonScope` and a `Logger` as context receivers and uses the methods of both:

 ```kotlin
 context (JsonScope<T>, Logger)